seud0nym/tch-gui-unhide/adguard/README.md

 The actual amount will depend on a variety of factors, including the number of block lists defined.

 I haven't run it long enough to know if this is indicative over time, so you should monitor your free memory closely and try and shut down unnecessary services if required.
-The [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script has a `-M` option to shutdown and disable optional services to try and free up as much memory as possible.
+The [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script (for Telstra branded devices) has a `-M` option to shutdown and disable optional services to try and free up as much memory as possible.

 # Installation Pre-requisites
 - A working internet connection on your device